-The Public Works Department developed the SMP and coordination with other departments will facilitate its implementation.
-The SMP's implementation will be tracked and documented in Annual Reports summarizing stormwater management activities carried out by the City of Waterbury and its partners.
+The SMP's implementation will be tracked and documented in Annual Reports summarizing stormwater management activities carried out by the City and its partners.
 These reports will be submitted to DEEP on an annual basis no later than April 1st.